populationgenomics/team-docs/code_editors.md

 resolve all modules, this is a little tricky to set up.

 Add a `.env` file to the main Hail directory, which can be used to set up environment variables.
-Unfortunately, environment variables substitutions like `$HOME` don't work in this file, so you'll have to use absolute paths.
+Unfortunately, environment variable substitutions like `$HOME` don't work in this file, so you'll have to use absolute paths.
 Add the following line, adjusted accordingly for your system and user name: